 This recipe works just as well with large and small mushrooms.
 For a meatless meal option, I like to use large mushrooms because it just feels more “meaty”!

-These Roasted Mushrooms are ideal to serve as a side OR as a main.
+These mushrooms are ideal to serve as a side OR as a main.
 As a main, I love to place them on creamy mashed potatoes, mashed cauliflower (for a low carb, low cal option), with a side of Curried Rice or on polenta (pictured).
 It’s pictured in this post with a side of Garlic Sautéed Spinach.

 When the mushrooms come out of the oven, you’ll see that there’s juices both in the caps of the mushrooms as well as in the pan.
 The pan juices are liquid gold!
 It’s garlicky and butter and mushroomy.